 Some tools will tell you how far people have scrolled down a page, or you might be able to see if it is a multi-page form.
-This might help you figure out if the issue might be to do with the content, the form, or some sort of mismatch between what they were expecting when they clicked and what they saw.
+These tools will help you figure out if the issue might be to do with the content, the form, or some sort of mismatch between what they were expecting when they clicked and what they saw.

 Consider going through that process yourself on different browsers and different devices.

 This should always be in your standard toolkit.
 Let’s say a large portion of your website visitors are accessing it via a mobile device.
 Visit your website on your phone.
 Maybe dropdown menus that function perfectly fine on a computer are next to impossible to use on a mobile device.
 Or, maybe a large portion of your website visitors use Internet Explorer and that is not something you use at work.
 Try it out to see if something on your form might be incompatible.
 You might find that everything works perfectly across different browsers or devices, but you must rule it out.
-If it is, fix it and then monitor your web analytics afterwards for a period of time where you would normally get enough traffic that you might expect to see a difference.
+If it is, fix it!
+And then monitor your web analytics afterwards for a period of time, like 2 - 4 weeks, or where you would normally get enough traffic that you might expect to see a difference.